 Well, don’t bet on it.
 In 1606, theaters in London were shut down because of the plague, and this was in the middle of runs of three big hits that are still famous now: King Lear, Macbeth and Volpone.

-This year, Broadway lost shows like Moulin Rouge: The Musical, Six, Company, Mrs. Doubtfire, Caroline, or Change and Who’s Afraid of Virginia Woolf, among many others.
+Last year, Broadway lost shows like Moulin Rouge: The Musical, Six, Company, Mrs. Doubtfire, Caroline, or Change and Who’s Afraid of Virginia Woolf, among many others.
 Some may be rescheduled.
 Others may never happen.
-And it’s the same in London, Chicago, Los Angeles, San Francisco, Seattle… everywhere.
+And it was the same in London, Chicago, Los Angeles, San Francisco, Seattle… everywhere.

 Can you imagine?
 Going to see the original staging of Evita on Broadway, and Patti Lupone sings every number right to you?
 Okay, except without all of that stagecraft, because she’s singing it to you solo and a capella from her living room.
 Still… rather intimate and impressive either way.